There are no summer advising holds, but be sure to discuss your summer enrollment plans with your advisor.

-If you drop after the drop deadline it is called a “drop with penalty” and a record of withdrawal will be present on your transcript.
+If you drop after the drop deadline it is called a “drop with penalty” and a record of the withdrawal will appear on your transcript.

 I am trying to drop my class, but when I hit “finish” I receive an error that dropping this course will put me below the minimum enrollment requirement.
 What does that mean and how do I drop this class?

-If I cancel my enrollment for the Summer, will that effect my Fall enrollment?
+If I cancel my enrollment for the Summer, will that affect my Fall enrollment?

-No, a summer Term Withdrawal is only effective for the current course.
+No, a summer Term Withdrawal is only effective for the current term.
 You will remain enrolled in your Fall courses.

-Can I use my Fall financial aid to pay Summer tuition?
+Can I use my upcoming Fall financial aid to pay Summer tuition?

-No, Summer financial aid is awarded separately and only summer aid can be used to pay for summer tuition.
-For more information regarding summer financial aid visit the Student Financial Services website.
+No, Summer Session financial aid is awarded separately and only summer aid can be used to pay for summer tuition.
+For more information regarding summer financial aid visit the Student Financial Services Summer Session web page.